dagster-io/dagster/docs/docs-beta/docs/tutorial/etl-tutorial/02-create-and-materialize-assets.md

 ## 3. Create assets

-Software defined [assets](/api/assets) are the main building blocks in Dagster.
+Software defined [assets API docs](/todo) are the main building blocks in Dagster.
 An asset is composed of three components:
 1. Asset key or unique identifier.
 2. An op which is a function that is invoked to produce the asset.
 3. Upstream dependencies that the asset depends on.